nafarlee/git-good/README.md

 What if you wanted to try out a really wacky change in your project (like changing all red buttons to green?), make all the changes across a few different commits, push to master, and then decide you don't like it?
 It is not particularly fun to manually determine which of your commits you want to negate.

-So what is the solution?
-Well obviously, you make a new branch!

 Let's say I want to implement a new feature under the code name 'iss53'.
 I might work alone on it, I might work with some other people, but more importantly, I might not want to keep the feature once I start to see how it turns out.

 So what we do is create a branch (do not worry about the specific commands at this moment).
 We can either create a fresh branch that has no history associated with it, though this is quite rare.
-More often than not, a branch is created at first based upon some other already existing branch.
+More often than not, a branch is created based upon some other already existing branch.

 This 'branch' is really just another pointer to the most recent snapshot in some timeline.
 So if we create a branch, using our already committed to 'master' as a basis, we would end up with something like this:

 ![](./images/branching1.png)

-To be clear, I do __not__ recommend you name your branches such ambiguous things as 'iss53', but I didn't feel like doing any image editing today:
+To be clear, I do __not__ recommend you name your branches such ambiguous things as 'iss53', but I didn't feel like doing any image editing today.

 #### Committing to a New Branch